 Q: Mary's father has 4 children; three are named Nana, Nene, and Nini.
 What is the fourth child's name?

 A: All of them!
 (Some may have 30 or 31, but all have 28!)

 Q: What is full of holes but can still hold water?

 A: A sponge!
 (You might show them one!)

 Riddles have been around since the time of Jesus.
 Maybe longer than that.
 One day, Jesus was approached by a group of Sadducees — religious leaders who did not believe in the resurrection or the happiness of heaven.

 The Sadducees were trying to trick Jesus into agreeing that there was no resurrection.
 They asked him to answer this riddle: "The law of Moses says that if a man dies, leaving a wife but no children, his brother should marry the widow and have a child who will carry on the brother’s name.
 Well, suppose there were seven brothers.
 The oldest one married and then died without children.
 So the second brother married the widow, but he also died.
 Then the third brother married her.
 This continued until all seven brothers had married the same woman.
 Finally, the woman also died.
 So tell us, whose wife will she be after the resurrection since all seven were married to her!"

 My, that is a tricky riddle, isn't it?
 Listen to Jesus' answer.

-Jesus replied, "Marriage is for people here on earth.
+Jesus said, "Marriage is for people here on earth.
 But in the age to come, those who are raised from the dead will not marry or be married.
 Not only that, but they will never die again.
 They will live forever as the children of God."
+(Luke 20:36)

 After Jesus answered their riddle so wisely, no one dared to ask him any more questions.